kszenes/PorousConvection.jl/README.md

 #### Throughput
 In this section, we discuss the achieved effective memory throughput for the 5 stencils.
 The results are illustrated in the plot below.
-Note that the maximum achieved on the NVIDIA P100 is ~550 [GB/s].
+Note that the empirical maximum throughput on the NVIDIA P100 is ~550 [GB/s].

 ![throughput](docs/throughput.png)

 This plot suggests that the two stencils which were not implemented using shared memory (`P` and `T`) exhibit the best effective throughput.
-Thus, we would expect these kernels to be less efficient.
-An explanation for this could be that since these kernels are the simplest expression containing few repeated fields (each field is used only in one expression) which would cause redundant global memory accesses.
-This makes them particularly performant even using a naive implementation.
+However, we would expect these kernels to be precisely the least efficient.
+An explanation for this could be that since these kernels are the simplest expression containing few repeated fields (each field is used only in one expression) and thus they suffer less from redundant global memory accesses.
+This makes them particularly performant even using the naive `@parallel` implementation.

 #### Weak Scaling
 All previous benchmarks were conducted on a single GPU.
 In this section, we will evaluate the scaling of our distributed implementation.